Silylgermane: Structure

+The structure of silylgermane's molecule is H3Si\sGeH3, in other words, silyl and germyl groups are connected tegether by a single bond.
 Silylgermane molecule contains both silicon and germanium atoms.
 The molecule of silylgermane can be viewed as a silyl group replacing one of the hydrogen atoms of the germane molecule.
 According to the VSEPR theory, the molecule structure is like ethane, with a tetrahedral molecular geometry on silicon and germanium atoms.
 Silylgermane is a group 14 hydride.

 Uses

 Silylgermane is useful in scientific research applications, for example in research of the properties of silicon and germanium compounds.
 Silylgermane is used as a precursor for the synthesis of germanium compounds, as well as in electronics such as germanium quantum dots, germanium nanowires, and in the production of solar cells and semiconductors.

 Safety

 Silylgermane is extremely flammable and may explode, especially upon heating closed bottles containing this chemical.
 Silylgermane is known to be very toxic, thus, it is important to handle this chemical with cautiousness and to use appropriate protective equipment.
 It irritates skin, eyes and respiratory system.
 It is corrosive both to materials and living tissues (e.g. skin, mucous membrane, lungs and eyes).
 May cause severe and permanent skin and eye damage.
 Inhalation of silylgermane and its fumes may cause death.